Worldly Treat

 Step 3: Make the dough

-Mix together the bread flour, cinnamon, cloves, and salt in a large bowl.
+Mix the bread flour, cinnamon, cloves, and salt in a large bowl.
 Set aside

 Step 4: Knead

-using the hook attachment or the palm of your hands, knead the batter until a dough is formed.
+using the hook attachment or the palm of your hands, knead the batter until a dough forms.
 The dough should be soft and stretchy, but still workable.

 Side by side picture showing the first rise of the bread dough.